qing762/paper-version-links/README.md

 # Paper versions link

+JSON containing links to the all known [PaperMC](https://papermc.io/) versions.

 An API that is forked from [osipxd/Paper versions links](https://gist.github.com/osipxd/6119732e30059241c2192c4a8d2218d9) but it update the json file with a script automatically.

 ## How it works